chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 * Open source and free virtual research environment for scientific research and cultural heritage data
 * Online and via browser usable and combines data modeling + ontology + user interface
 * Using an OWL ontology for data structuring e.g. ISO 21127 (CIDOC CRM)
-* Integrating authority data like GND or Getty TGN
+* Integrating authority data like GND, Getty AAT...
 * FAIR and real Linked Open Data
 * Based on the Wiki-approach, is modular and flexible while many standards and interfaces are supported